xaur/writings/posts/201910xx-additional-marketing-strategies.md

 For an example of a successful individual account, between Jan and Oct 2019 Murad's [Twitter](https://twitter.com/MustStopMurad) went from [31K](https://archive.today/0V21f) to [66K](https://archive.today/2n26G) followers.
 Among projects, [BAT](https://twitter.com/attentiontoken) gained 107K followers since Mar 2017 (it's younger than Decred).

 Social media has become extremely important.
-I bet part of the reason is that traditional media has failed at its job of informing people of important things without garbage biases and pay-to-play games.
-There are news groups and business who operate and grow through social media alone.
+Part of the reason is that traditional media has failed at its job of informing people of important things without garbage biases and pay-to-play games.
+There are news groups and business who successfully operate and grow exclusively through social media.

-I don't really like existing social media because they are all centralized and march towards censorship of "wrong" ideas.
+I don't really like existing social media platforms because they are all centralized and all march towards censorship of "wrong" ideas.
 I hope the decentralization movement will build better ones.
-But to spread awareness today we need good representation today's platforms, just as we need fiat on/off ramps for crypto until most of the world starts accepting it.
+But to spread awareness today we need presence on today's platforms, just as we need fiat on/off ramps for crypto until most of the world starts accepting it directly.

 Every month there's an inflow and outflow of followers.
-If you sit and do nothing you'll slowly lose them.
+If you sit and do nothing with your account you'll slowly lose them.
 Decred staying flat is not too bad but it needs to grow.
 I don't know what we're doing wrong but we need to figure it out.

-A good recent trend is that Ditto began to actively mobilize our community to make an impact on social media.
-But it should reflect on follower counts, right?
+A good recent action is that Ditto began to actively mobilize our community to make an impact on social media.
+But it should reflect in follower counts, right?

 We often focus on Twitter but we really need to think beyond this one platform.
 Quoting @pablito's DCR Comic [proposal](https://proposals.decred.org/proposals/2ef74fa5f0b558442cb85b1235c8c551a51ff5d8b8de44dead48b8b59c8fc1de):